luiz70/VirtualGuardian/plugins/cordova-plugin-x-toast/README.md

   window.plugins.toast.showWithOptions(
     {
       message: "hey there",
-      duration: "short",
+      duration: 1500, // ms
       position: "bottom",
       addPixelsY: -40,  // (optional) added a negative value to move it up a bit (default 0)
-      data: {'foo','bar'} // (optional) pass in a JSON object here (it will be sent back in the success callback below) },
+      data: {'foo':'bar'} // (optional) pass in a JSON object here (it will be sent back in the success callback below) },
     // implement the success callback
     function(result) {